 Rarely is this severe enough or long-lasting enough to cause any significant damage to healthy teeth.
 Occasionally we will delay treatment past the first trimester in women who are having a lot of nausea, because nausea usually subsides by the three-month mark.
 If not or if it is severe, talk to your family doctor or obstetrician.
 There is a very safe medication called Dicletin that they may consider for you.

 During pregnancy, the added demands on your body run can weaken your immune system.
 The classic example is the wisdom tooth that only came part way into the mouth, and was never removed.
 Often these teeth get infected during pregnancy and have to be dealt with.

-Modern dental x-rays are extremely safe, and there is no reason to avoid them, any more than there is to avoid going out in the sun or watching television.
+Modern dental radiographs (x-rays) are extremely safe, and there is no reason to avoid them, any more than there is to avoid going out in the sun or watching television.